-HOUSTON (May 20, 2010) – Last year, Houston Dynamo forward Brian Ching set a goal to raise $75,000 in order to build a green-upgraded home for a Houston family in need.
-Through a partnership with Houston Habitat for Humanity and with the support of Dynamo Charities, sponsors, and his teammates.
+HOUSTON (May 20, 2010) – Last year, Houston Dynamo forward Brian Ching set a goal to raise $75,000.
+Most noteworthy all in order to build a green-upgraded home.
+One for a Houston family most importantly in need.
+All through a partnership with Houston Habitat for Humanity.
+Moreover with the support of Dynamo Charities, sponsors, and his teammates.

 Source: Green Mountain Energy